 Scary Stock Markets?

-Preet B. made another fine video for the Globe to help reassure new investors, and it is well worth watching.
+Preet B. made another excellent video for the Globe to help reassure new investors, and it is well worth watching.

 The New 2018 Random Thoughts